MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 - Azure Machine Learning v2 schedules don't support event-based triggers.
 - CLI and SDK v2 schedules support specifying complex recurrence patterns that contain multiple trigger timestamps.
 The studio UI displays the complex patterns but doesn't support editing them.
-- The studio UI schedule functions support only v2 schedules, and can't list or access v1 schedules based on published pipelines or pipeline endpoints.
+- The studio UI supports only v2 schedules, and can't list or access v1 schedules that are based on published pipelines or pipeline endpoints.
 - If recurrence is set as the 31st or 30th day of every month, the schedule doesn't trigger jobs in months that have fewer days.
 - `DAYS` and `MONTHS` values aren't supported in cron schedule expressions.
 Values passed for these parameters are ignored and treated as `*`.